JahnelGroup/jackson-field-security/README.md

 * **PrincipalProvider** interface will identify the current logged in user (a.ka., the Principal).
 The default auto-configuration will use Spring Security's SecurityContextHolder.
 To provide your own custom implementation register a bean of type PrincipalProvider.
 * **EntityCreatedByProvider** interface will identify the owner of the serialized object.
 The default auto-configuration will use the field annotated by Spring Data's **@CreatedBy**.
 To provide your own custom implementation register a bean of type EntityCreatedByProvider.
-* **FieldSecurityPolicy** interface defines a policy for permitting a field.
+* **FieldSecurityPolicy** and **ContextAwareFieldSecurityPolicy** interfaces define policies for permitting a field.
 A field can have multiple policies combined with logic to determine a field's permissiveness.

 ## Usage